rob2d/portfolio_2018/ROADMAP.md

 ## Projects
 - Use vertical space a bit better in the Details layout on wide screens.

-## CV
-- use better library for rendering (separate from generation) now that resume creation is 100% code-generated.

 ## Misc
 - auto-generate sitemap.xml using react-router library.
 - generate meta data for content on serverside (possibly integrated with point right above).